 To get your cuticle porosity “balanced”, you need to make a few things happen.

 If you have:

-Low Porosity – this cuticle is too oil/fat-soluble and oil and water don’t mix.
-So when moisturizing, you need to use ingredients that are better at introducing water to Lipophilic structures and making sure that water is absorbed.
+Low Porosity – this cuticle is too oil/fat-soluble, and oil and water don’t mix.
+So when moisturizing, you need to use ingredients that are better at introducing water to Lipophilic structures and ensuring that water is absorbed.

 High Porosity – this cuticle lacks a lot of protein.
 This cuticle acts like paper when water is introduced to it.
 Not only that, High porosity cuticles are raised and can have several holes.
 When the hair bends or is disturbed in any way, the hair strand is highly prone to splitting and breaking at the weakest points, those holes and scaly areas, of the cuticle.
 Those holes need to be filled so that the integrity of the hair strand is reinforced.
 And you want to fill it with something strong, durable yet elastic, and long-lasting.
 Or even permanent.

 To protect your hair and prevent breakage, you must thoroughly moisturize your hair by reinforcing the protein bonds of your cuticle.
 And there aren’t many deep conditioners on the market offering a powerful natural way to do that.

 But Four Naturals knows of two ingredients – natural ingredients, that can do what your deep conditioning treatments have never!

 Meet Cassia Obovata and Slippery Elm

 Plants.
 The key to naturally and effectively balancing the structure of your Type 4 or “Afro” hair cuticles is plants.
 Cassia Obovata and Slippery Elm are two plant extracts with Ayurvedic, the ancient Indian medicinal practice focused on balancing bodily systems, and healing properties.

 Let's get to know them: